Roof Drainage Systems • How Roof Drainage Works

 Mr. Gray has been involved in the roofing industry for over 25 years, with training and practical experience in roof safety, roof inspection, roof installation, roof condition assessment, estimating, roof design & specification, quality assurance, roof maintenance & repair, and roof asset management.

 He was awarded the Registered Roof Observer (RRO) professional credential in 2009.

 He also served as an infantry paratrooper in the 82nd Airborne Division and attended Cornell University.
 Read full bio.

 - Roof Scuppers

-1. General: “Roof Drainage – Not My Problem…Maybe” by John Lawson is a very readable although sometimes highly technical article on the necessity of adequate roof drainage and the potential consequences of inadequate drainage.
+5. General: “Roof Drainage – Not My Problem…Maybe” by John Lawson is a very readable although sometimes highly technical article on the necessity of adequate roof drainage and the potential consequences of inadequate roof drainage.
 It’s available at the Digital Commons section of the California Polytechnic State University website.

-11. Technical: Siphonic Drains: “Fundamentals of Siphonic Roof Drainage” is a good introduction to this space-and-material-saving drainage innovation.
+15. Technical: Siphonic Drains: “Fundamentals of Siphonic Roof Drainage” is a good introduction to this space-and-material-saving roof drainage innovation.
 Available to read on the website of Jay R. Smith Mfg.
 Co.